-Where the difference between the quantities declared for export and the quantities actually exited is more than 1000 kg or 1000 euros, a request for the amendment of the export declaration must be submitted to the customs office of export in accordance with § 35 of the Customs Act and the Regulation of the Minister of Finance No 40 of 19 June 2017 „Specific instructions for submission of a customs declaration and for the submission of an application for amendment and revocation"'.
+Where the difference between the quantities declared for export and the quantities actually exited is more than 1000 kg or 1000 euros, a request for the amendment of the export declaration must be submitted to the customs office of export in accordance with § 35 of the Customs Act and the Regulation of the Minister of Finance No. 37 of 19 June 2017 "Specific instructions for the submission of a customs declaration and for the submission of an application for amendment and revocation"'.

 Where a TIR transport that took place after export is cancelled, the goods must be placed in a customs warehouse, temporary storage or a free zone.
 The export declaration will be invalidated: the request for cancellation will be submitted by the Complex company with the pdf document cancelled with the customs mark and the justification for the cancellation will be included.

 The declarant has the following two options for further export.